See flyer for NEW 2015 dates

 - Philosophy & principles in palliative care

-- Principles of symptom control
+- Principles of symptom control and assessment

 Please contact Lorna Hollowood, Clinical Practice facilitator at firstname.lastname@example.org